Daniel-del-Castillo/tfa-please/README.md

 There are examples inside the test folder for each of these ones

+Indexes work differently if used inside [] or with the element function or sub method.
+In the latter they work like ruby indexes, meaning if you use a negative index it will start counting from the end, but in the normal brackets negative indexes aren't allowed in arrays.
+With brackets they work as expected in objects with negative integers as keys.

 ## Contribution
 You can contribute to the code if you want!
 Just keep in mind this isn't a serious project and that your code will be under release to the public domain, because this project uses [Unlicense](https://unlicense.org/)